intro

 - Save this token to your computer.

-One does not need to install Git, as projr
+One does not need to install Git, as projr reverts to

-package if Git
+the gert R package if Git is not

 installed.